ligato/docs/docs/tutorials/04_kv-store.md

 endpoints:
  - "172.17.0.1:2379"
 ```
 It appears the etcd plugin is not configured with the address of the etcd server.
-The solution is to edit the etcd.conf so it appears like so
+The solution is to edit the etcd.conf so it looks like this:
 ```
 insecure-transport: true
 dial-timeout: 1000000000